BilalReffas/EmojiIntelligence/README.md

   <br>
   All pieces are handcrafted with a lot of love ❤️ and sent all around the world 🌍.

+### Known issues
+  This projecty is currently only working on macOS.
+There is a bug on the iPad I already submitted the issue on the Bug Reporter.
+  I hope Apple will fix this soon.

 ### License

 ```